-"As an overall synthesis of the different methods, Results is a description of the outputs of assessment, providing a synthesis embracing the set of assessment indicator values generated during the assessment and found meaningful to contribute to state and trends statement" (FIGIS-FIRMS 2002 workshop).
+"As an overall synthesis of the different models/methods, Results is a description of the outputs of assessment, providing a synthesis embracing the set of assessment indicator values generated during the assessment and found meaningful to contribute to state and trends statement" (FIGIS-FIRMS 2002 workshop).

-Assessment Indicator <fi: AssessIndic>
+Assessment Indicator <fi:AssessIndic> Title

-Use the Title attribute in order to display the Assessment indicator title (if any) at the start of the paragraph.
+(same as above) Use the Title attribute in order to display the Assessment indicator title (if any) at the start of the paragraph.

-Projection <fi:Projection>

-Projection contains stock projections and policy options.
+Projection <fi:Projection> Projection contains stock projections and policy options.

-Reference Point <fi:RefPoint>

-Type: Recruitment (same as above)
+Reference Point <fi:RefPoint> Type: Recruitment (same as above)